Bare Metal Task Scheduler: ARM Cortex M4 (STM32F407)

 Stack Frame Initialization

-Before any task actually runs i need to fake a stack frame for each one.
-Why?
-Because the context switch logic expects something to restore.
-The Cortex-M4 hardware automatically pushes 8 registers on exception entry (xPSR, PC, LR, R12, R3-R0).
-I manually push the rest (R4-R11) with zeros.
+The Cortex-M4 hardware automatically pushes 8 registers on exception entry (xPSR, PC, LR, R12, R3–R0).
+I manually push the remaining callee saved registers (R4–R11) with zeros to complete the fake frame.

-0xFFFFFFFD: this is an EXC_RETURN value that tells the processor to return to thread mode using PSP
+• LR = 0xFFFFFFFD: This is an EXC_RETURN value that tells the processor to return to thread mode using PSP, which is exactly what we want.

 Context Switching (PendSV)

 PendSV is where the actual context switch happens.
-It runs at the lowest exception priority so it never preempts other interrupts.
+It's configured at the lowest exception priority so it never preempts other interrupt handlers, it always waits until higher priority work is done before running.

-- Pick the next ready task (round-robin, skip blocked ones)
+4. Pick the next ready task (round robin, skipping blocked ones)

 SysTick as Scheduler Tick